Philip Nelson (American football)

-Philip Nelson (born September 11, 1993) is an American football quarterback For The Las Vegas Raiders of The National Football League (NFL).
-Following a successful high school career, Nelson committed to the University of Minnesota.
-After two seasons as a Golden Gopher, Nelson transferred to Rutgers for a more pass-heavy offensive attack.
-However, before Nelson started with Rutgers, he committed fifth degree misdemeanor assault by participating in a fight outside of a bar in Mankato, Minnesota on Sunday, May 11, 2014.
-As a result of his actions he was dismissed from the Rutgers football program following his entering of a guilt plea in which he admitted his actions.

-Nelson had two years of eligibility left to play collegiate football when he enrolled at East Carolina as a senior in the hopes of a getting spot on the football team.
-After spring football training camp, Nelson received the starting quarterback position for the Pirates.
-In his only season at East Carolina, Nelson posted career numbers for completions, completion percentage, yards, touchdowns, and passer rating.
-Though the Pirates only went 3–7 with Nelson under center, the team did win a rivalry game against NC State 33–30.
-Shortly after graduating from East Carolina, Nelson attended the Winnipeg Blue Bombers spring mini-camp but was cut before main training camp.
-He played for the San Diego Fleet of the Alliance of American Football (AAF) in 2019, and for the Dallas Renegades of the XFL and Montreal Allouettes though subsequently released.
+Philip Nelson (born September 11, 1993) is an American former football quarterback.
+He played for the San Diego Fleet of the Alliance of American Football (AAF) in 2019, and the Dallas Renegades of the XFL in 2020.

-Early years
+Early life

 Nelson attended Mankato West High School in Mankato, Minnesota.
 There he was a standout member of the football team, setting several state records on his way to winning the 2011 Minnesota Mr. Football Award.
 He is the son of Pat and Norma Nelson.

 Nelson was scouted by Football Bowl Subdivision scouts during his junior year in high school.
 It was originally perceived that Nelson would be a very sought-after recruit during his senior year by numerous Big Ten schools and was highly regarded by recruiting expert Tom Lemming.
 Nelson conducted initial visits to a handful of schools to include Iowa State, Wisconsin, Iowa and Minnesota.

 Upon visiting Minnesota in December 2010, Nelson received his first scholarship offer from Minnesota Head Coach Jerry Kill.
 Nelson committed to Minnesota on February 19, 2011.